Even if you hardly know anything about music, you know that Yamaha is a company that produces guitars- they’re just that famous.

 The headstock is round, which is what you should expect to see on a typical classical guitar.
 The head stock has six chrome YTM-01 tuning pegs on it.

-As for the sound the Yamaha C40 produces, this guitar comes with a high action that is adjustable, in case you don’t like a high action guitar.
+As for the sound this Yamaha guitar produces, it comes with a high action that is adjustable, in case you don’t like a high action guitar.
 The original strings aren’t great quality, but the tuners are in great shape, which helps to provide incredible stability and intonation.

 Since this is a classical guitar, the only genre that this guitar would be best to play with is flamenco and over finger style genres.